vokilam/ExternStoryboard/README.md

 - Creating a UINavigationController in the source storyboard and setting the User defined runtime attributes "storyboardName":"YourStoryboardName" and optionally a "sceneIdentifier":"YourSpecificVCIdentifier" to automatically load its Root View Controller from another Storyboard.
 - Using a extern push or extern modal segue to a blank view controller which declares the above runtime attributes, to transition to a View Controller in another Storyboard.

+See the demo app for more information, its seamless, a no-drawbacks solution that makes your work lighter, more reusable and team-friendly (avoid merge conflicts with modular storyboards that can be owned/maintained by single/few developers)